 I also strongly recommend a crocodile spotting tour as well; the saltwater crocs in Kakadu are both huge and terrifying!
 Check out World Heritage Journey on YouTube for great videos of over 400 UNESCO World Heritage Sites!

 The Great Barrier Reef is by far Australian most famous landmarks and is the world’s largest coral reef system and can be seen from outer space.
 It covers an area of 344,400 square kilometres and is located in the Coral Sea off the coast of Queensland.

 It was selected as a UNESCO World Heritage site in 1981 and in many circles is referred to as one of the seven natural wonders of the world and is mostly protected by the Great Barrier Reef Marine Park.

 Recently there have been concerns regarding the Great Barrier Reef due to coral bleaching is more widespread than first thought and the effects of global warming will play a large part in the future of the famous landmark.
-Many thousand of people visit the Great Barrier Reef for amazing snorkelling and scuba diving.
+Many thousands of people visit the Great Barrier Reef for amazing snorkeling and scuba diving.

 If you are visiting Australia I highly recommend a visit to the Great Barrier Reef as over the upcoming years, the reef will face significant challenges.
 I hope that we are able to rectify the current issues and it will remain as beautiful as it is today.

 PURNULULU NATIONAL PARK

 by LVV Travel

 Purnululu National Park (aka the Bungle Bungles) feels like a place in the middle of nowhere because it kinda is.
 The nearest capital city is Darwin, just a short 14 hour drive away.
 Located in the East Kimberly region of WA, it’s 239,723-hectares of complete wilderness – some 300km south of Kununurra.